wagtail/wagtail/docs/advanced_topics/proxy_models.rst

 -------------------------------------------

-From Wagtail 2.6 ``modeladmin`` will work correctly for **proxy page type models**, but support for for other proxy models is still a work in progress.
+From Wagtail 2.6 ``modeladmin`` will work correctly for **proxy page type models**, but support for other proxy models is still a work in progress.

 While Wagtail will allow you to register other types of proxy model with ``modeladmin``, the various CRUD views will not work correctly, and it is not possible to manage group permissions